-ssh-keygen at the terminal.
+ssh-keygen is a command-line application that you can use at the terminal.

 $ ssh-keygen Generating public/private rsa key pair.

 ssh-keygen will generate a 2048 bit rsa key pair if no option is specified.
 You can change the key's bit size and type by using -b and -t options respectively as the following example.

 $ ssh-keygen -b 521 -t ecdsa

 Possible values for key types are dsa, ecdsa, ed25519 and rsa.

 Enter file in which to save the key (/home/user/.ssh/id_rsa):

 Default location is in the .ssh folder in your home directory and default filename is id_<key_type>.

 Enter passphrase (empty for no passphrase): Enter same passphrase again:

 Don't enter any passphrase if you want to use the key for passwordless SSH login.

 Your identification has been saved in /home/user/.ssh/id_rsa.
 Your public key has been saved in /home/user/.ssh/id_rsa.pub.

-The public key will have .pub extension appended to the file name
+The public key will have .pub extension appended to the file name.

 $ ls -l ~/.ssh/id_rsa* -rw------- 1 user user 2590 Sep 29 11:22 /home/user/.ssh/id_rsa -rw-r--r-- 1 user user 563 Sep 29 11:22 /home/user/.ssh/id_rsa.pub

-Note that the private key (/home/user/.ssh/id_rsa) has a very strict permission where only the owner has read and write permission whereas group and other users doesn't have any permissions associated to them.
+Note that the private key (/home/user/.ssh/id_rsa) has very strict permission where only the owner has read and write permission.
+The user's group and other users don't have any permissions associated with them.

 Related: How to resolve the "SSH Unprotected Private Key File" warning